RishiKandi/RishiKandi/README.md

 📈 Continuously learning and adapting to the evolving DevOps landscape to drive innovation and efficiency in software development.

-🔗 Connect with me to discuss DevOps, automation, and all things tech!
-Let's build a more reliable and efficient software world together. 💬
+🔗 Connect with me to discuss DevOps, automation, and all things tech!💬

 #DevOps #Automation #CI/CD #Kubernetes #Cloud #InfrastructureAsCode #ContinuousDelivery